kevinwshin/French-House-Manual/README.md

 #### Couch Surfers
 French House accepts Couch surfers under the following strict guidelines:
 1. A couch surfer should request a couch with a two-week notice so that they may be approved at a house meeting.

+---

+2. Maximum of two weeks stay at the house.
+3. Couch surfers will not receive the door code.
+4. Any member may evict a surfer at any time, at their own discretion
+5. Any dissent from any member of the house during a vote process will result in the couch surfer being rejected.

+### Kitchen
+The kitchen is open 24 hours and food is available to all members unless it is personal food or food which is to be used in the preparation of a meal.
+If you cook with something or use a dish you MUST clean it.
+Dishes are not allowed to be stored in the sink.
+Anyone who puts dishes in the sink, except for dinner clean, is subject to a personal mess fine.

+#### Sanitation
+Be courteous to toher members and follow all state and city health regulations.
+Practice cleanliness and do not sit or put your feet on the island or counters.

+If anything you use comes in contact with raw meat, you must clean or otherwise replace it with another cutting board/knife/plate, etc. if you plan to use the dish for ANYTHING else.

+The Jackson is a sanitizer, not a dishwasher.
+All items must be cleaned on the tops and bottoms for food remnants, with soap, before being placed in the Jackson.

+#### Chef Pots/Bowls/Cutting Boards
+Chef pots, bowls, and cutting boards are not to be removed from the kitchen by any member of the house.
+Pots, cutting boards and bowls (the metal mixing bowls or large plastic bowls) should always remain in the kitchen.
+Tupperware can be used as an alternative.

+#### Dinners
+Dinners are served Sunday through Thursday night at 7:00 PM.
+A veggie option is not guaranteed, but a Kitchen Manager may request cooks accomodate.
+You may request a save plate if you are not home for dinner, but you must clean it regardless of if you eat the food.

+If labor does not allow for five cooks per week, the Labor Czar may cut a meal with consent of the house.

+While the chefs of the house are making their food from 5-7:00 PM, the house kitchen should not be used unless you have no other recourse AND the chefs' permission.
+Similarly, if surfaces are being cleaned, do not take it upon yoursef to prepare a five-course feast and delay the person cleaning. you may cook only with the cleaner's permission.
+Use proper discretion and politeness when someone is doing their labor - if your duty is to clean the bathroom, you certainly wouldn't appreciate someone using it in the middle of that time.